iCloud Photos Not Downloading? Top 11 Ways To Fix

 Step 4: Delete the folder inside.
 This may help resolve download issues.

 3.2 Check your Apple ID

-Cross-check whether you are using your existing iCloud credentials, that you may have setup your Mac and iPhone with.
-In case, your iPhone and Mac are running with different iCloud accounts, it will lead you with the problem of not able to download iCloud photos.
+Cross-check whether you are using your existing iCloud credentials that you may have set up your Mac and iPhone with.
+In case your iPhone and Mac are running with different iCloud accounts, it will lead you to the problem of not being able to download iCloud photos.

 Sometimes, iCloud services experience downtime.
 Before attempting more troubleshooting, check the iCloud service status on the Apple System Status page to ensure there are no ongoing outages affecting iCloud Photos.

 If you’ve tried all the above steps and iCloud Photos are still not downloading, it may be time to contact Apple Support for further assistance.
 They can provide more advanced troubleshooting and help resolve any underlying issues.